Colchester-East Hants Public Library

 Writings of local authors, which are not about the Colchester-East Hants region, or part(s) thereof, and works of fiction are subject to the general provisions of the Collections Development and Maintenance Policy.

 Historical objects are not generally collected.
-Archival collections of minutes, etc. from local groups are not accepted unless first approved by the Library Director or designate.
+Archival collections of minutes, etc. from local groups are not accepted unless first approved by the Library's CEO or designate.

-Items deemed too fragile or which require special storage will be added only with the consent of the Library Director or designate.
+Items deemed too fragile or which require special storage will be added only with the consent of the Library's CEO or designate.

 The library accepts donations of items and welcomes gifts of money to improve the collections.